spryker/spryker-docs/docs/scos/dev/back-end-development/data-manipulation/data-publishing/publish-and-synchronization.md

 Both Publish and Synchronize implement the queue pattern.
 See [Spryker Queue Module](/docs/scos/dev/back-end-development/data-manipulation/queue/queue.html) to learn more.

 The process relies heavily on Propel Behaviors.
 Propel Behaviors are used to trigger actions automatically on updating the database.
-This way, you don’t need to trigger any step of the process manually in code.
+This way, you don't need to trigger any step of the process manually in code.
 See [Boostrapping a Behavior](http://propelorm.org/documentation/cookbook/writing-behavior.html) to learn more.

 ### Triggering the publish process